amralhamad/SentimentClassification_old/README.md

 ################## OVERALL ACCURACY SCORE ##################
 0.7478330444059208

-It is woth mentioning here that the accuracies over dev dataset for labels that have been classified correctly or with one rate off (for example 4 instead of 5) were 95.6% using Base model and 97.3% using advanced models.
+It is worth mentioning here that the accuracies over dev dataset for labels that have been classified correctly or with one rate off (for example 4 instead of 5) were 95.6% using Base model and 97.3% using advanced models.
 Results are saved in the following csv files:
 y_train_predicted_base.csv
 y_dev_predicted_base.csv
 y_test_predicted_base.csv